The application-development process may start with your company looking to

 judgments required from their solutions.
 For example,

 Scheduling: Did a task meet its deadline?
-Did the crew make it to the flight?
+Did the crew make it to

 Networks: Did a network node experience failure?